Solid-state relay

 Then there are other important technical features to consider:

-• the switching time,
+• switching time,

 • control voltage,